davidleonstr/QFlow/README.md

 # QFlow

 **QFlow** is a Python microframework for building modern PyQt/PySide applications with a focus on simplicity and maintainability.
 It provides a comprehensive set of decorators and utilities that streamline the development of desktop interfaces by abstracting away common patterns and boilerplate code.

+## About the brach

+The `rpackservice` branch can be packaged into a single file more easily due to the `qflow.rpack` resource which contains all the resources used by the library.

 ## Installation